khudgins/documentation/console/compute/machine_images.rst

 Security parameters in the form of a firewall can be chosen at the time of server launch or specified later.
-(See :ref:`Firewalls <saas_firewalls>` for more about using firewalls in enStratus).
+(See :ref:`Firewalls <saas_firewalls>` for more about using firewalls in Enstratius).

-enStratus layers additional functionality in the form of groups and budget codes into server launch for all cloud providers; these are also selected on the General tab.
+Enstratius layers additional functionality in the form of groups and budget codes into server launch for all cloud providers; these are also selected on the General tab.

 **Key Pair**

-Some cloud providers allow servers to be started with a root keypair. enStratus provides for this functionality by allowing the user to choose from a set of existing keypairs or to create a new keypair at launch.
+Some cloud providers allow servers to be started with a root keypair.
+Enstratius provides for this functionality by allowing the user to choose from a set of existing keypairs or to create a new keypair at launch.